Chapter 13: Hunting Accidents

 In the year of 1400s

-The day unfolded with a serene tranquility, the sun casting its warm glow upon the wild horses that grazed leisurely in the verdant meadow.
-Among them, a unicorn cleverly disguised as an ordinary horse blended into the herd, his shimmering coat glinting subtly in the light.
+The day unfolded with a tranquil serenity, the sun casting its warm glow upon the wild horses that grazed leisurely in the lush meadow.
+Among them was a unicorn cleverly disguised as an ordinary horse, his shimmering coat glinting subtly in the light.
 His dark, intelligent eyes scanned the horizon, catching an unsettling sound that hinted at the approach of humans.
 Sensing the mounting tension, he quietly slipped away from the group, aware of the nearby human village that posed a threat to their peaceful existence.
 He let out a soft, warning whinny to the other horses, but they remained oblivious to the danger.

-Seeking refuge, the unicorn trotted into the dense embrace of the forest, eventually arriving at a small, babbling river.
-He lowered his head to quench his thirst, savoring the cool water, when suddenly a sharp noise pierced the air—he felt it before he saw it.
-In an instant, the realization hit him; he was being hunted.
+Seeking refuge, the unicorn trotted into the dense embrace of the forest and eventually arrived at a small, babbling river.
+He lowered his head to quench his thirst, savoring the cool water, when suddenly, a sharp noise pierced the air—he felt it before he saw it.
+In an instant, the realization hit him: he was being hunted.
 His instincts kicked in, and he bolted deeper into the trees, hoping the shadows would cloak him from his pursuer.
 But before he could fully escape, he felt a sharp pain in his hindquarters—a javelin had lodged itself near his back legs.

 ~~~

-Meanwhile, a white wolf prowled through the underbrush, his keen senses honed for the hunt.
-He had been stalking a small bunny when a sudden pain pierced his side—another javelin had found its mark.
-Gritting his teeth, he used his powerful jaws to pull the weapon out, wincing at the effort needed to free himself.
-Breathing heavily, he turned to face the group of young hunters who had turned him into their target.
-Unlike the unicorn, this wolf harbored a deep-seated animosity towards humans.
+A white wolf stealthily navigated the underbrush, his senses finely tuned for the chase.
+He had been tracking a small bunny when searing pain shot through his side—yet another javelin had struck true.
+Gritting his teeth, he used his formidable jaws to extract the weapon, grimacing at the effort involved.
+Breathing heavily, he turned to confront the band of young hunters who had made him their prey.
+Unlike the unicorn, this wolf harbored a profound resentment toward humanity.

-With the hunters fleeing in terror, he staggered deeper into the woods, his strength waning as blood streamed from his wound.
-Each step was a battle, and he relied on sheer willpower to reach the familiar spot where he could rest.
-Just as he tumbled to the ground, darkness began to close in around him.
+As the hunters fled in fear, he staggered deeper into the woods, his strength waning as blood flowed from his wound.
+Each step felt like an uphill battle; he was relying solely on sheer willpower to reach a familiar refuge where he could rest.
+Just as he collapsed to the ground, darkness began to encroach upon him.

-The unicorn, sensing his friend's distress, blinked slowly and pushed himself off the tree.
-He made his way to the fallen wolf, concern etched across his features.
-“Hanari, what on earth happened to you?” he asked, lowering himself to the ground beside him.
-Despite having staved off his own bleeding with his magic, he knew he lacked the strength to fully heal his friend.
+The unicorn, sensing his friend’s distress, blinked slowly and detached himself from the tree.
+He approached the fallen wolf, concern etched across his face.
+“Hanari, what transpired?” he inquired, lowering himself beside him.
+Despite having staunched his own bleeding with magic, he realized he lacked the strength to fully heal his companion.

-With a soft sigh, Lance began to concentrate, calling forth his limited magical abilities to stem the wolf’s bleeding.
-He could feel the chaotic surge of demonic energy within Hanari attempting to assist, but the conflicting magics only made the task more challenging.
-Gradually, he noticed the wound begin to close, albeit slowly.
+With a soft sigh, Lance focused intently, tapping into his limited magical abilities to stem Hanari's bleeding.
+He could feel the chaotic surge of demonic energy within the wolf attempting to help, but the conflicting magics complicated the task.
+Gradually, he saw the wound begin to close, albeit with difficulty.

-As the healing magic drained him, Lance felt the pain from his own injury intensifying.
-He fell back, breathing heavily.
+As the healing magic drained his energy, Lance felt his own injury beginning to intensify.
+He leaned back, panting.
 “Damn it…” he muttered, frustration seeping into his voice.

-Just then, Hanari stirred, shifting to his humanoid form, his blue eyes reflecting concern as he examined his wound.
+At that moment, Hanari stirred and shifted into his humanoid form, his blue eyes reflecting concern as he scrutinized his wound.
 “Thank you, Lance…” he murmured, his voice strained.
-“Looks like the humans got the jump on you too?”
+“Looks like the humans had the upper hand with you too?”

-“Yeah, just a young hunter…” Lance replied, trying to keep his tone light.
+“Yeah, just a young hunter…” Lance replied, attempting to keep his tone light.

 Hanari grimaced.
-“I had a whole pack chasing me…”
+“I had an entire pack on my tail…”

-An uneasy silence fell over them as they processed their shared plight, but soon Lance propped himself up.
-“We need to head back to Elyasia.
-It’s safer than here.”
+An uneasy silence enveloped them as they absorbed their shared predicament, but soon Lance pushed himself up.
+“We need to get back to Elyasia.
+It’s safer there.”

-Hanari considered this for a moment.
-“True, but how far can you manage before you collapse?”
+Hanari considered the suggestion.
+“True, but how far can you travel before you collapse?”

-Lance pondered, his brow furrowing.
-“Not certain… but we should aim for the Northern Castle.
-Kai is the best healer in our realm.”
+Lance furrowed his brow in thought.
+“Not sure… but we should aim for the Northern Castle.
+Kai is the finest healer in our realm.”

-The wolf chuckled softly, a hint of mischief in his gaze.
-“That’s only because the Southern realm lacks a healer!”
+The wolf chuckled lightly, mischief dancing in his eyes.
+“That's only because the Southern realm doesn’t have a healer!”

-Lance was weary and still fraught with pain, his body trembling as he fought against weakness.
-Beside him, Hanari struggled to keep upright, as fresh blood seeped from his reopened wound.
-They took a moment to steady themselves before stepping through the shimmering portal.
+Lance felt weary, his body trembling as he fought through pain and fatigue.
+Next to him, Hanari struggled to stay upright, fresh blood oozing from his reopened wound.
+They took a moment to steady themselves before stepping into the ethereal portal.

-Emerging on the other side, Lance surveyed their surroundings and the lush greenery that welcomed them, the cool air filling his lungs.
-“I think… we’ve landed in the northern lands…” he said, before his vision began to blur.
+As they emerged on the other side, Lance surveyed their new surroundings—vibrant greenery welcomed them, and the crisp air filled his lungs.
+“I think… we’ve landed in the northern lands…” he murmured, his vision beginning to blur.

-Lance, noticing his friend had fainted, felt a pit of worry in his stomach.
-He leaned back against the grass, exhaling with soft breaths.
-“Now what do we do…?” he pondered aloud, the weight of uncertainty settling around them as they lay vulnerable in an unfamiliar realm.
+Seeing his friend faint, a wave of anxiety washed over Lance.
+He leaned back against the soft grass, exhaling slowly.
+“What do we do now…?” he questioned aloud, the heavy weight of uncertainty pressing down on them as they lay exposed in this unfamiliar realm.

 035 years ago, Northern Lands